JeanaDeLaire/accounting-system/README.md

   }'
 ```

+## Setup the Web UI
+Follow the steps in the Wep UI README for setup and running the frontend UI: [Web UI](https://github.com/JeanaDeLaire/accounting-system-app)

 ## Testing

 Unit tests are included for each api request in the **tests** folder.
 To run the test suite simply run: